 They boast terracotta ceramic roofs, traditional wooden balconies, bright blue shutters, and fragrant gardens.
 Blue and white Greek flags affixed on grey metal poles flutter in the breeze.

 This Sporades island may be famous for its Hollywood links and the movie Mamma Mia.
-However, Skopelos town is far from being overrun with tourists.
+However, Skopelos town is far from being overrun by tourists.

 Aside from the occasional boat offering tours to the church of Agios Ioannis Kastri, and Kastani beach, you would never know that the movie took place here.
 The town is the perfect example of traditional island life.

-During the hours of 1pm and 5pm, the entire town pretty much becomes a ghost town as the island shuts down for siesta.
-In the early mornings, you can meander around the port area and see local fishermen rowing their boats out to shore, and old timers playing backgammon in the seafront coffee shops as they sip Ellinikos Kafes.
+During the hours of 1 pm and 5 pm, the entire town pretty much becomes a ghost town as the island shuts down for a siesta.
+In the early mornings, you can meander around the port area and see local fishermen rowing their boats out to the shore, and old-timers playing backgammon in the seafront coffee shops as they sip Ellinikos Kafes.